Riyadh Agreement

-The Riyadh Agreement (اتفاق الرياض) was signed in the capital city of Saudi Arabia, Riyadh, between the Saudi-backed Hadi-led government of Yemen and the UAE-backed Southern Transitional Council (STC) on 5 November 2019.
+The Riyadh Agreement (اتفاق الرياض) was signed on 5 November 2019 in the capital city of Saudi Arabia, Riyadh, between Abdrabbuh Mansur Hadi, representing the Saudi-backed government of Yemen, Muhammad bin Zayid Al Nahyan, representing the United Arab Emirates, and Aydarus az-Zubaydi, representing the UAE-backed Southern Transitional Council (STC).
 It followed the Southern Yemen clashes of August 2019, with the goal of ending the fighting and establishing a united front against the Iran-backed Houthi rebels, dominant in the north of the country.

 Details

 The agreement centered around the Yemeni government recognizing the legitimacy of the STC and allowing them into the government, in exchange for the STC withdrawing militarily from Aden and giving up some security control in the south of the country.
 The agreement also laid out a number of changes to Yemen's political situation.
 Foremost among these was changing the maximum number of ministers in the cabinet from 30 to 24, specifying that, of these cabinet positions, they must be equally distributed between northern and southern Yemenis.
 It also ordered the redeployment of both government and STC forces away from Aden, with the security inside the city being overseen by the Saudi military.
 Additionally, all military and security units of the STC were to be integrated under the Yemeni Ministries of Interior and Defence.